npebsjp/4ga-supplemental/README.md

      ```
     - this will make it easy to get new files as they are added throughout the course

 ## Keeping Your Fork Updated

-To keep your fork updated with the latest changes from the original repository, follow these steps:
+To keep your fork updated with the latest changes from the original repository without overwriting your work, follow these steps:

 1. **Fetch the Latest Changes from Upstream:**
    - Fetch the latest changes from the original repository: